firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 <img src="assets/vscode-2018-08-clone2.png" alt="Paste Repository URL in" />

 Paste the URL of your repository and press `Enter`.
-This will open up a File Explorer where you can then choose where the Git repository should be stored.
+This will open  a File Explorer where you can then choose where the Git repository should be stored.

 **Important**: Make sure it is the forked repository and not the original one, otherwise it won't work.

 <img src="assets/vscode-2018-08-clone3.png" alt="Status popup" />

 You should see a status popup on the bottom right of Visual Studio Code.
-After it has finished, you can open up the cloned repository (now a folder on your machine) using the buttons in the dialog.
+After it has finished, you can open  the cloned repository (now a folder on your machine) using the buttons in the dialog.

 ## Create a branch

-Open up the command palette again by pressing `F1`.
+Open  the command palette again by pressing `F1`.
 Type in `branch` and select the `create branch` command from there.
 In the next step type in the name of your new branch, for example `add-david-kroell`.
 Press enter and the branch will be created.
 The branch is also already checked out.
 [What does checkout mean?](https://www.git-scm.com/docs/git-checkout)

 <img src="assets/vscode-2018-08-branch.png" alt="Branches Command Palette" />